Openhab-Nodes/website/content/en/developer/addons_bindings.md

 }
 ```

+For all half-structured, in this case json formatted, responses you can use https://app.quicktype.io/ to generate structures/classes for your desired programming language.

 ### Channel topology

-We now need to decide on the channel topology.
+We now need to decide on the Thing Channel topology.
 One way is to create two Things called **WeatherForecast12hoursPeriod** for a 12hours period and **WeatherForecast1hourPeriod** for a 1h forecast period.
-We then assign a few channels for today and tomorrow and for now, in 1h, in 2h, in 3h respectively.
+We then assign channels for today and tomorrow and for now, in 1h, in 2h, in 3h respectively.

     [Addon] HTTP -> [Thing] WeatherForecast12hoursPeriod -> [Channel] Today (Number, Unit: °F)
                                                          -> [Channel] Tonight (Number, Unit: °F)